 - W thermostat contact closes, initiating a call for heat. - Integrated control module performs safety circuit checks. - Induced draft blower is energized on high speed for a 15-second prepurge. - Induced draft blower steps to low speed following prepurge.
-Low stage pressure switch contacts are closed. - Igniter warm up begins upon Inducer draft blower step to low speed and presence of closed low stage pressure switch contacts.
+Low stage pressure switch contacts are closed.

-- Gas valve opens at end of igniter warm up period, delivering gas to burners and establishing flame. - Integrated control module monitors flame presence.
-Gas valve will remain open only if flame is detected. - Based on the furnace internal control algorithms the gas valve and induced draft blower will modulate to provide the correct gas input needed.
+- Igniter warm up begins upon Inducer draft blower step to low speed and presence of closed low stage pressure switch contacts. - Gas valve opens at end of igniter warm up period, delivering gas to burners and establishing flame. - Integrated control module monitors flame presence.
+Gas valve will remain open only if flame is detected. - Based on the furnace internal control algorithms the gas valve and induced draft blower may continue operating on low stage or both will change to high stage.
 After a power cycle, the first gas heat call will result in high stage operation. - Circulator blower is energized on heat speed following the selected blower on delay and will begin to ramp up.
-Electronic air cleaner terminal is energized with circulator blower. - Furnace is now operating on the specified stage determined by the internal control algorithm. - Furnace runs, integrated control module monitors safety circuits continuously. - The W terminal thermostat contacts open, which ends the call for heat. - The gas valve closes, extinguishing the flame. - Induced draft blower is de-energized following a 15 second post purge. - Circulator blower continues running for the selected heat off delay period. - Circulator blower and electronic air cleaner terminal are de-energized. - Circulator blower shuts off after the heat off delay period expires. - Furnace awaits next call from thermostat.
+Electronic air cleaner terminal is energized with circulator blower. - Furnace is now operating on the specified stage determined by the internal control algorithm. - Furnace runs, integrated control module monitors safety circuits continuously. - If the internal algorithm changes the call from low heat to high heat, the integrated control module will immediately switch the induced draft blower, gas valve, and circulator blower to their high stage settings. - If the internal algorithm changes the call from - · high heat to low heat, the control will immediately - switch the induced draft blower and gas valve to - their low stage settings.
+The circulator blower remains on high heating speed for 30 seconds - · before switching to the low heat circulating speed. - The W terminal thermostat contacts open, which ends the call for heat. - The gas valve closes, extinguishing the flame. - Induced draft blower is de-energized following a 15 second post purge. - Circulator blower continues running for the selected heat off delay period.
+The blower speed during this period depends on the last heat call provided by the thermostat.
+If the last call for heat was a call for low heat, the air circulator motor will run on low heat speed for the duration of the heat off delay period.
+If the last call for heat was a call for high heat, the air circulating motor will run on low heat speed for the duration of the heat off delay period.
+If the last call for heat was a call for high heat, the air circulating motor will run on low heat speed for the duration of the heat off delay period.
+If the last call for heat was a call for high heat, the air cirulating motor will run on the high heating speed for thirty (30) seconds and then switch to the low heating speed for the reminder of the heat off delay period. - Circulator blower and electronic air cleaner terminal are de-energized. - Circulator blower shuts off after the heat off delay period expires. - Furnace awaits next call from thermostat.